 There’s another type of person who needs a knife that is reliably sharp, precise and inexpensive: surgeons.
 It might sound crazy, but surgical handles and blades are readily available and surprisingly cheap.
-A Swann Morton #3 handle (my preferred choice) will cost you £3-4 on eBay or Amazon, and a pack of 100 #11 blades (again, these are my go-to) will cost you less than £15 – the more you buy at a time the cheaper each individual blade becomes, but even in smaller amounts you can stay around the 15p/blade mark.
+A Swann Morton #3 handle (my preferred choice) will cost you about £5 on Amazon, and a pack of 100 #11 blades (again, these are my go-to) will cost you less than £15 – the more you buy at a time the cheaper each individual blade becomes, but even in smaller amounts you can stay around the 15p/blade mark.

 Whether you call them clippers, snippers or sprue cutters these are something that’s actually worth saving up to spend money on.